ggaans/Accelerated_PMTiles_Lambda/README.md

 Base64-encodes binary tile data for Lambda proxy integration.

-Optionally gzip-compresses the response body for API Gateway style calls (mirroring the i flag in your original).
+Optionally gzip-compresses the response body for API Gateway style calls (mirroring the i flag in the original).

-If you’d like, I can also sketch a Python Lambda version doing the same thing using the pmtiles Python library and boto3, but sticking to Node here keeps it closest to your existing CloudFormation template (nodejs22.x runtime).